Graphiques-Digitale/SSSEO/README.md

 SSSEO v1
 ========

-This is a module for use with the Silverstripe framework & CMS v3.1.*
+This is a module for use with the SilverStripe v3.1.* framework & CMS

-It is meant to provide a comprehensive-as-you-need, not-too-intimidating interface for adding extended metadata to pages.
+It is meant to provide a comprehensive-as-you-need, and yet not-too-intimidating interface for adding extended metadata to pages - for idiots.

-Best practises nonsense.
+Best practises nonsense - check!

-Browser compatibility nonsense.
+Browser compatibility nonsense - check!

 ![Screenshot](composer-screenshot.png)